F3RR3T/raspi-takepix/readme.md

 If you clone this script, you will have to edit the `picdir` variable in the shell script.
 Note that when you run scripts from a systemd service call, you must provide absolute paths to files or directories.

-Also update the `artist` variable that is palced into the EXIF metadata of the photo.
+Also update the `artist` variable that is placed into the EXIF metadata of the photo.

 ### todo